pac-dev/notes/content/waveguides.md

 image: WG_Forms.svg
 caption: Commonly used waveguide forms.

-Form A above is commonly found in educational material, because it's the one that directly matches the ideal physical model.
+Form A above is commonly found in educational material, because it's the one that directly matches the physical model.
 However, it should generally not be used in practice.
 Instead, we've been using the simplified form B, which is obtained by changing the point at which the delay loop is sampled, then combining delays inside the loop.
 More generally, the input and output points as well as the order of elements inside the delay loop can often be modified with no audible difference, even if the model is not exactly equivalent.
 Form C is particularly useful when low latency is required.

 ### Delay Line Sampling and Interpolation